seanloughran/portland-301n2/class-12-lec-crud-a-resource/LECTURE.md

 * Fri May 27th: Portfolio Assignment 7 : Functional Due
 * Note: There is no assignment for Portfolio 8: CRUD

+### For those following along
+`git checkout -b sandbox`

+Remember to add and commit any changes into your sandbox.
+This will avoid future headaches and merge conflicts.

 # Review

 ## Finding something in a directory - example